~ MY OPINIONS ON BRET EASTON ELLIS’ OPINIONS ~

 Ellis’ perspective reeks of white male privilege and an expiration date that reads ‘Best Before: 1999’.
 The negative sentiments Ellis imparts upon the societal evolution of this century, which he sees as threatening to burst the fashion bubble, are transitions commonly heralded as progress.
 The ability to interrogate, or challenge, our conceptualisations of the trending aesthetic is actually beneficial.
 Having access to diversity, or ‘inclusivity’, in the art and fashion we consume helps to remove the blinkers.
 And body positivity can surely only mean we might just hate ourselves a little bit less?

 Ellis laments we are a generation that values ideology over aesthetics.
 But why do these two things need to be mutually exclusive or, worse, pitted against each other?
 If anything, doesn’t ideology help inform and bolster art?
 The concept of aesthetics doesn’t separate art from ideology, it lends weight to art through ideology.
-In the Western world alone, our political ‘leaders’ ooze hate towards women and other minority groups: from wall-building Trump grabbing women “by the pussy”; Brexit-loving Boris Johnson dehumanising Muslim women in burquas by calling them “letterboxes”; to ScoMo wanting the advancement of women only if it’s not at the expense of men.
+In the Western world alone, our political ‘leaders’ ooze hate towards women and other minority groups: from wall-building Trump grabbing women “by the pussy”; Brexit-loving Boris Johnson dehumanising Muslim women in burquas; to ScoMo wanting the advancement of women only if it’s not at the expense of men.
 Seeing the error of so many voters, it stands to reason that art and culture reflect a popularly-held desire for change.

 This call to change is trickling from the very top of the fashion food chain, down.
 Lagerfeld staged a feminist rally, led by Cara Delevingne, as part of his 2015 spring campaign for Chanel.
 The following year Maria Grazia Chiuri (Dior’s first female creative director) brought feminism to the brand through her shows, her interviews, and her famous luxury slogan t-shirts emblazoned with feminist quotes from inspiring women.
-Gucci’s ‘Cruise 2020’ show championed women’s reproductive rights, channeled through a variety of garments sent down the runway, including a dress decorated with a beautiful embroidered uterus.
+Gucci’s ‘Cruise 2020’ show championed women’s reproductive rights, channeled through a variety of garments sent down the runway, including a dress decorated with an intricately embroidered uterus.

 And it doesn’t end with women’s rights.
 In a landscape tarnished by unfair labour, global warming, and destructive gender norms, brands have been strengthening their accountability.
 Designers like Stella McCartney and Mara Hoffman have been leading the charge in ethical and sustainable clothing practices for years.
 Newcomers like Social Work and Melbourne’s own Arnsdorf are paving the way for brand transparency, attaching costings for materials and labour to each garment, on their websites.